 When a malaria infection is caused by

-resistant strains of P. falciparum or P. vivax, treatment may be more
+resistant strains of the malaria parasite, treatment may be more

 have recurring flu-like symptoms for years after the initial malaria

 infection.
 Primaquine can prevent

 malaria relapses.
 But pregnant women and people with specific enzyme deficiencies can't take primaquine.
 Ask your

 transfusions may be considered for treating severe cases of

 Exchange blood transfusion is the quickest way to remove